SandraCoburn/vanillaJavascript-OOP/README.md

 - Startup time: Bundle/Script Size: Delays initial paring/execution.
 Number of Http Roundtrips(because of non-bundle code, third-party library CDN's): Delays initial parsing/execution
   - -> How quicklly is a user able to interact with the page?
   - -> how long does it take to see something on the screen?
-- Runtime performance: Optimize Dode Execution, DOM Access.
+- Runtime performance: Optimize Code Execution, DOM Access.
 Avoid Memory Leaks
-  - -> How smooth does the application run (are there freezes or lag)?
+  - -> How smooth does the application run (are there any freezes or lag)?
   - -> How smooth do animations play, is there any "visual lag"?
   - -> Are there any memory leaks, is the page getting slower over time?